google/differential-privacy/README.md

 [secure noise generation]: ./common_docs/Secure_Noise_Generation.pdf

-The DP building block libraries are suitable for research, experimental or production use cases, while the other tools are currently experimental, and subject to change.
+The DP building block libraries and Privacy on Beam are suitable for research, experimental, or production use cases, while the other tools are currently experimental and subject to change.

 ## How to Build

-In order to run the differential privacy library, you need to install Bazel in version 4.1.0, if you don't have it already.
+In order to run the differential privacy library, you need to install Bazel in version 5.0.0, if you don't have it already.
 [Follow the instructions for your platform on the Bazel website](https://docs.bazel.build/versions/main/install.html)

 You also need to install Git, if you don't have it already.